LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-We need one last step to complete our fake population data: the values for IQ score must be whole numbers (integers).
+We need to take one last step to complete our fake population data: the values for IQ score must be whole numbers (integers).
 To achieve this, we will use the `round()` function:
 <br>